 - Exam Application - $400

 An architect who does not pass the examination on his or her first attempt may elect to retake the exam during the next testing window for a maximum of five years before resubmitting a Portfolio Package and Exam Application is required.
 Click here to download the Application to Re-Exam.
 In 2020, there is ZERO fee to re-exam.
-The deadline to submit this form for the 2020 exam testing window is June 1, 2020.
+The deadline to submit the re-examinatin form for the 2020 exam testing window is July 1, 2020.